Metric theory of relativity (MTR) is the theory that describes transformation

 The most important conclusion of MTR is that the

-dependence of the metric on the type of the used test bodies and waves means
+dependence of metric on the type of the used test bodies and waves means the

-the measurements by means of electromagnetic waves, can not be considered
+measurements by means of electromagnetic waves, can not be considered

 sufficient for complete description of physical systems.
-For example, once the
+For

-motion of charged and rotating particles.
+body becomes unsuitable for describing the free motion of charged and rotating

 Since STR and GTR are part of MTR, then for MTR there are